-Business, Diploma
+Business, Diploma School of Business

 The Business Diploma program is designed to provide the student with a selection of general business management courses.
 Courses included in this diploma may be applied toward several Business AAS programs.

 Graduates of the general management option may find employment as assistant managers, production managers, management trainees, quality control officers, warehouse managers, and inventory managers.